 Stop creating graphical representations of your UI - Start creating the real design directly.
 Handoff works just like the average vector-based design tool, but it gives you production-ready, standard-compliant code with the click of a button.

 Create a library of UI elements and piece them together to create reusable components which you can import (or even copy-paste) into your projects.

-Add images, color variables and typefaces to your library and use them in an automatically-generated global stylesheet for your components.
+Add media, color swatches and typefaces to your library and use them in an automatically generated global stylesheet for your components.

 Point and click to draw layers just like you would in Sketch, Figma or any other vector drawing tool.
 Handoff intelligently infers the hierarchy, order and layout of the elements you're drawing.

 If you're a developer, you can use Handoff as part of your workflow by simply copy-pasting markup and style right into your code editor.

 If you're a designer handing off to a developer, you can export your components into a zip file with HTML, CSS, wrappers for React and Vue and all your assets.

 Webflow and Handoff both allow you to create HTML and CSS without coding.
 The difference being that Handoff is component-based and device-agnostic, which makes it more suitable for creating a design system, rather than only a website.

 During beta, Handoff will be free for an unlimited number of projects.
 The final launch will be paid, and will include a number of additional features (TBA).

 Our goal for Handoff is to become a full replacement for traditional drawing tools.
 More specifically: A tool that gives you the same drawing freedom like Sketch, but which generates standards-compliant, production ready code.